 If an animal eats raspberries and leaves its waste somewhere else, plants could also grow there.
 As you can imagine, there is the potential for raspberry plants to travel far and wide just from their seeds!

 When growing from suckers or from the root system, raspberries will spread in a slow but steady manner each year.
-They will colonize soil close to the mother plant to produce new plants and progress from there.
+They will colonize soil close to the mother plant to produce new plants, and then they will continue to grow from there.

-The next year, the mature canes will repeat the process to continue spreading.
+In the following year, mature canes will repeat the process to continue spreading.
 Since raspberry plants can live for 15 years or more, there will be an overlap between many generations of plants.